 Girl power is at an all-time high in 2018.
 Female entrepreneurship in the U.S. is on the rise, more and more women are landing C-level jobs in top companies and one woman even ranks among the top 10 billionaires in the world.

-While we still have a long way to go in some areas, the progress we have today is thanks in part to the fierce women who paved the way.
+Although women still have a long way to go in some areas, the progress made so far is thanks in part to these fierce women who’ve paved the way.

-Click through and learn about 10 women who are — or were — filthy rich.
+Click through and learn about powerful women who are worth tons of money.

-She’s now a media mogul with an estimated fortune of $2.7 billion, according to Forbes, but Oprah Winfrey is one billionaire who came from humble beginnings.
+She’s now a media mogul with an estimated fortune of $2.9 billion, according to Forbes.
+Yet Oprah Winfrey is one billionaire who came from humble beginnings.
 Raised on a farm without indoor plumbing, Winfrey suffered serial abuse as a child.

 Determined to change her life, she became the youngest person and first African-American woman news anchor at WTVF-TV in Nashville, Tenn., when she was just 19 years old.
 Eventually, she landed her own talk show, “The Oprah Winfrey Show,” which ran for 25 years.

 In 2011 — the same year her talk show ended — she launched the Oprah Winfrey Network.
 The 64-year-old has also worked on several feature films in recent years, as well as branching into philanthropy and even earning the Presidential Medal of Freedom from then-President Barack Obama in 2013.

 On top of everything Winfrey has accomplished, she announced in August 2018 that she will be starting her own frozen pizza line as part of her O, That’s Good! line.
 Her 11-inch pies will feature a healthier, one-third cauliflower crust, produced by the Kraft Heinz company